avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

 Like ``ring``, ``norm_num`` is a more substantial piece of automation.
 It constructs efficient proofs using binary representation.
-It works for equally well for the real numbers, and other structures that support numerals.
+It works for equally well for the real numbers and other structures that support numerals.

 .. code-block:: lean